Pistonite/botw-ist/packages/manual/src/action/low_level.md

 ```

 The <skyb>!swap</skyb> supercommands targets 2 items, and swap their nodes in the list.
-Inventory and GameData state are fixed and synced afterward.
+Inventory is fixed afterward, but GameData is NOT synced (for historical reason).

 Examples: